CodePushGo/website/src/content/blog/en/common-cicd-bottlenecks-in-ota-pipelines.md

 ### Team Communication Methods

 Good communication is key for managing OTA updates.
 Establishing clear channels and role-based access controls can simplify the deployment process.
-Capgo's organization management system aids team collaboration by allowing the creation of roles and permissions, ensuring proper oversight [\[1\]](https://capgo.app/).
+CodePushGo's organization management system aids team collaboration by allowing the creation of roles and permissions, ensuring proper oversight [\[1\]](https://capgo.app/).

 Best practices for communication include: